-The Wayne Education Network envisions the Career Fair to be a county wide event open to public, private and home school students in the eighth grade.
+The Wayne Education Network Career Fair is a county wide event open to public, private and home school students in the eighth grade.
 The 1 day event involves interactive demonstrations and significant dialogue between business representatives from the various career clusters studied by middle school students.

 How You Can Help